Everything You Need to Know about Cricket in Nigeria

 The History of Cricket in Nigeria

-nigeria-cricket nigeria-cricket
+nigeria-cricket

 The British, as they did everywhere, introduced cricket to Nigeria in the late 19th century.
 The first cricket match in the country is believed to have been played on the 25th May 1904, between a team from Lagos and a team from Gold Coast, which is the country that we now know as Ghana.
 Gold Coast went on to win the match by 22 runs.